Mottie/GitHub-userscripts/README.md

 Userscripts are set up to automatically update.
 You can check for updates from within the Greasemonkey or Tampermonkey menu, or click on the install link again to get the update.

-Each individual userscript's change log is contained on its wiki documentation page.
+Each individual userscript's change log is contained on its individual wiki page.

 ## Issues